US STOCKS-S&P 500 ends lower as new COVID storm clouds overshadow stimulus passage

-NEW YORK, Dec 22 (Reuters) - The S&P 500 lost ground at the end of a whipsaw session on Tuesday as concerns over a new variant of the coronavirus and disappointing economic data stole the thunder from Washington’s passage of a long-awaited pandemic relief bill.
+NEW YORK, Dec 22 (Reuters) - The S&P 500 lost ground on Tuesday as concerns over a new variant of the coronavirus and disappointing economic data stole the thunder from Washington’s passage of a long-awaited pandemic relief bill.

-The Dow also closed lower, while Apple Inc helped fuel the tech-heavy Nasdaq’s advance.
+The Dow also closed lower, while Apple Inc helped push the tech-heavy Nasdaq’s to an all-time closing high.

+Small caps advanced, with the Russell 2000 also closing at a record level.

 “Today the market is catching its breath,” said Ryan Detrick, senior market strategist at LPL Financial in Charlotte, North Carolina.
 “It’s digesting the two big pieces of news we’ve gotten in the last 24 hours, the stimulus and the new COVID strain.”

-Still, this is typically a seasonally bullish time of year, Detrick added, saying “the market doesn’t care about the past or present.
-The market only cares about the future.”

-Apple was an outlier amid a broad sell-off, its stock jumping on news of the company’s plans to roll out an electric passenger vehicle by 2024.
+Apple was an outlier amid a broad sell-off, gaining 2.8% and providing the biggest lift to the S&P 500 and the Nasdaq on news of the company’s plans to roll out an electric passenger vehicle by 2024.

 Overnight, Congress passed a pandemic relief package worth $892 billion after months of a partisan tug-of-war, aimed at propping up an economic recovery faltering under the weight of restrictions aimed at containing a coronavirus resurgence.